Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>Most of the job is already done with the userContent.css and userChrome.css files that you have to place in the
 chrome folder of your firefox profile (Look below for "the chrome folder" section if you don't know where that is).
 For this to work as intended, you should be using a persona (aka lightweight theme) or the default dark theme (The persona used on the screenshot is "<a href="https://addons.mozilla.org/en-US/firefox/addon/deep-dark-blue-forest/">Deek Dark Blue forest</a>" by <b>Sondergaard</b>).</p>
+<p>If you would also like a dark version of either <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a>, <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a>, or <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>, copy the "addons.css" file in your chrome folder as well.</p>
-<p>If you are only looking for how to change the default scrollbars, you can apply just that without the need
+<p>In case that you just want to change the default scrollbars, you can apply just that without the need
 of using the usercontent or userchrome files provided here.</p>

 <h4>Short version:</h4>